jsbisht/aws-developer-associate/ec2.md

 - These snapshots will be referenced within the AMI as `Block Device Mapping`.
 - Block device mapping links the snapshot IDs and a device ID for each snapshot.

+An Amazon Machine Image (AMI) is stored in Amazon S3, but it is not directly accessible.
+Instead, you must use API calls or the Management Console to use an AMI.

+**NOTE**: You can change the EBS volume size during the AMI creation.

 ### 4. Launch

 When the AMI is used to create a new instance, this new instance will have the same EBS configuration as the original instance.